rayjcwu/jdt.annotator/README.md

 jdt.annotator
 ==============
 This project is based on [Eclipse JDT](http://help.eclipse.org/kepler/index.jsp?nav=%2F3) and [ANTLR 4](http://antlr.org/) to annotate java source files.
-It will store all abstract syntax tree structures and token information of files in a Java project.
+It will store abstract syntax tree structures and token information of files in a Java project.
 Most of the time you only need to query information stored in `entity_all` view.

 # Build
 - To build from source, you need to install [Maven 3](http://maven.apache.org/).
 Type `mvn clean package` in source root path then you could find `jdt.annotator-0.0.1-SNAPSHOT.jar` in `target/`.